joshbigdaddy/fast_api_microservices_test/README.md

 Note: Maybe there is another field to match both tables, but I lack the functional knowledge as the ids provided seem not related with the coin.

+Finally, I have developed a method that uses **status** information to wait for the data to be ingested.
+I have created a timestamp marker in 2 collections status and status_assets which are deleted when starting ingestion and added again after that.
+That way we can check when retrieving the information if the process is finished and also when the information was last updated.

 ### ABOUT API REQUEST PAGINATION

 I have checked both APIs docs to see if pagination was available, but as these examples are very small, they do not provide pagination, so then improvements in performance have been only on our side.